RapTho/iot-digital-engineering/3_Deploy_on_IBM-Cloud.md

 > Replace `$env:USERNAME` with your actual username if not set as an environment variable.

-This will start your Mosquitto MQTT broker on IBM Code Engine with your custom configuration, ACLs, and password protection.
+This will start your mosquitto MQTT broker on IBM Code Engine with your custom configuration, ACLs, and password protection.

 ## Troubleshooting